Luigi Pisani: Bishop of Padua

+Priesthood

+Pisani succeeded as Administrator of the diocese of Padua in 1555, on the resignation of his uncle, Cardinal Francesco Pisani, who had been promoted Bishop of Albano by the new Pope, Paul IV (Carafa).
+There is no reference to Luigi's taking holy orders or being consecrated a bishop, but his succession to the Diocese in 1555 may have forced the issue.

 In the meantime he had moved to Rome, becoming a Cleric in the Apostolic Camera.
 This position was for sale, and he or his family probably purchased the office.
 He rose in the hierarchy of the Apostolic Chamber to the office of praefectus annonae, ninth in rank, dealing with the finances of the provisioning of the Papal Court and the City of Rome.
 He held that post from August 1561 until May 1562.

 In 1562-63, he was a participant in the Council of Trent, which would imply that he was certainly a bishop by 1562.

 Pope Pius IV made him a cardinal priest in his fourth Consistory for the creation of cardinals on 12 March 1565.
 Pope Pius died on 9 December 1565, before Luigi had been invested with a titular church.
 He participated in the papal conclave of 1565-66 that elected Pope Pius V. He received the red hat and the titular church of San Vitale on 8 February 1566.
 On 2 June 1568 he opted for the titular church of San Marco.

 On 14 January 1569 he was elected to succeed Cardinal Giacomo Savelli as Chamberlain of the Sacred College of Cardinals.
 He served the usual one-year term, and was succeeded on 14 January 1570 by Cardinal Philibert Babou de la Bourdaisière.
 He was never (as some report) Chamberlain of the Holy Roman Church.

+Death

 He died in Venice on 3 June 1570, at the age of forty-eight, three weeks before his uncle, Cardinal Francesco Pisani.
 He was buried in the church of Santa Maria delle Grazie in Venice.